bardiadelagah/Spam_detection/README.md

 # Spam_detection

-An naive basy classifier for email spam detection
+An Naive Bayes classifier for email spam detection

-# How it works
+## How it works

 The function "readFiles" read all data files from "data" directory.